DataFire/Integrations/integrations/generated/zuora/README.md

 * output [ProxyCreateOrModifyResponse](#proxycreateormodifyresponse)

 ### Object_POSTAmendment
+## Notes
+* This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.
-This operation has some limitations.
-Zuora recommends that you use [Update subscription](https://www.zuora.com/developer/api-reference/#operation/PUT_Subscription) to amend subscriptions.
+* This operation has some limitations.
+If you do not have the Orders feature enabled, Zuora recommends that you use [Update subscription](https://www.zuora.com/developer/api-reference/#operation/PUT_Subscription) to amend subscriptions.
 If you need to create an Amendment object, Zuora recommends that you use [Amend](https://www.zuora.com/developer/api-reference/#operation/Action_POSTamend) instead of CRUD: Create Amendment.